 Time Management and Wage Dispute

 Companies can have remote workers throughout American states, and they are obligated to pay the employees in accordance with federal and state laws.
 The Fair Labour Standards Act (FLSA) requires the employer to pay the employee for all the hours they worked and keep accurate information regarding the hours worked.
 These rules apply to employees working from home also.
-To avoid any dispute in this part, you should require all employees to require that they record all the hours they worked and require them to get approval from their manager for working overtime.
+To avoid any dispute in this part, you should require all employees to require that they record all the hours they worked and to get approval from their manager for working overtime.

 Potential Discrimination Concerns